libretime/libretime/docs/manual/secure-login-with-ssl/index.md

 ![](static/Screenshot548-confirm_exception.png)

-If the users of your Libretime server wish to avoid going through these steps, or they do not trust the remote Libretime server to be what it claims to be, it is also possible to import a trusted local copy of a certificate file into the browser.
+If the users of your LibreTime server wish to avoid going through these steps, or they do not trust the remote LibreTime server to be what it claims to be, it is also possible to import a trusted local copy of a certificate file into the browser.
 For example, in Firefox version 30 preferences, you can go into the **Advanced** section, click the **Certificates** tab, then click the **View Certificates** button.
 On the **Servers** tab of the **Certificate Manager**, there is an **Import** button which enables you to load a certificate file from the local computer.

 Mixed encrypted and unencrypted content
 ---------------------------------------